oklas/switch/README.md

 compiler.
 Little limitation exists in quick mode - return statement is not allowed in case statement.

-To enable quick mode define macro SWITCH_QUICK before include header.
+To enable quick mode define macro SWITCH_QUICK before include header:

     #define SWITCH_QUICK
     #include <switch>

-This macro will be ignored if you have not c++11 or newer compiler and quick implementation will be not enabled.
+This macro will be ignored if you have not c++11 or newer compiler or that fatures is not enabled.
+The quick implementation will not be enabled for that cases.
 The default mode will be enabled instead.

 The return statement is not allowed in quick mode.
 Use helper variable instead: